-The performance of the Managing Director and management is monitored throughout the year with the objective of performing a formal evaluation once a year.
-A review of the remuneration structure for management was performed in August 2018 by the Remuneration Committee.
+The performance of the Chief Executive Officer and management is monitored throughout the year with the objective of performing a formal evaluation once a year.
+A review of the remuneration structure for management was performed in July 2019 by the Remuneration Committee.
 This review was in accordance with the aforementioned process.

-A review of performance against KPIs occurred in August 2018 in accordance with the described policy.
-Further information on the Remuneration Committee can be found in the Remuneration Report section of the Directors' Report.
+A review of performance against KPIs occurred in July 2019 in accordance with the described policy.
+Further information on the Remuneration Committee can be found in the Remuneration Report section of the Directors' Report in the Annual Report.

-The Board Charter and the Performance Evaluation Process Policy are available from Opthea's website: www.opthea.com
+The Board Charter and the Performance Evaluation Process Policy are available from Opthea's website: www.opthea.com/ corporate-governance/